 - Include project examples of other organizations only if you have planned to include them as signatories to a funding agreement with Global Affairs Canada (should funding be provided).
 Be sure that this information is consistent with the signatories, if any, listed in the basic information section of the concept note.

-- If the proposed project includes a revenue-generating and/or on-granting component, describe your organization’s specific experience in designing and managing that kind of activity and the results achieved.
+- If the proposed project includes an on-granting component, describe your organization’s specific experience in designing and managing that kind of activity and the results achieved.

 - Describe experience operating in fragile and conflict-affected settings, as applicable.

 - If you have identified partner organizations for the design and implementation of the project briefly describe their capacity and/or experience if not already mentioned in the solution section.